2020PB/police-brutality/reports/Illinois.md

 ### Police surround protesters and search their bags | August 15th

-At a protest on August 15th, police kettled protesters and refused to allow them to leave without a bag search.
+At a protest on August 15th, police kettled protesters at West Marble Place and South LaSalle Street.
+Police refused to allow protesters to leave without a bag search.
 Officers took protesters' bags and dumped them onto the sidewalk.

 The 4th Amendment to the U.S. Constitution gives individuals the right to privacy and freedom from unreasonable searches.
 Most warrantless searches are considered unreasonable, with the exception of searches with consent of the searched or with probable cause.
 By disallowing protesters to leave, police did not allow protesters to consent.
 Further, probable cause has been determined on several occassions to be individualized, meaning that individuals on the premises of a crime scene cannot be searched simply for being present; rather, probable cause must be established for each individual, as in [Ybarra v.
 Illinois](https://www.oyez.org/cases/1979/78-5937) and [United States v.
 Di Re](https://supreme.justia.com/cases/federal/us/332/581/).
 This means that, in order to search protester's belongings, police would have needed to establish probable cause for each protester searched.